 3 Americans held for years in China have been released, the White House says

-The three are Mark Swidan, Kai Li and John Leung, all of whom had been designated by the U.S. government as wrongfully detained.
+The three are Mark Swidan, Kai Li and John Leung, all of whom had been designated by the U.S. government as wrongfully detained by China.
 Swidan had been facing a death sentence on drug charges while Li and Leung were imprisoned on espionage charges.

 “Soon they will return and be reunited with their families for the first time in many years,” the White House said in a statement.